Campbell Land (Sargent Rd), Boxborough

 Project Background

 The short window provided little opportunity for the Town to apply for state grants to help with the purchase.
-SVT has agreed to use our revolving fund to purchase the property and hold it until the Town can buy it back from us and forever protect these 21 acres as open space.
-SVT will hold a conservation restriction on the land.
-The Town also plans to develop trails on the property that will become part of a trail network that stretches for nearly 5 miles through the surrounding open space.
+SVT agreed to purchase the property as an interim buyer until the Town could reimburse us, take ownership, and grant us a conservation restriction on the land.

 Property Description